xyombo/simple_tabby/README.md

 # Simple Tabby

 A command tool modeled after tabby.
-[Tabby](https://github.com/Eugeny/tabby) is a perfect terminal tools with rich features.
+[Tabby](https://github.com/Eugeny/tabby) is a perfect terminal tools with rich features , but it also miss some features for me ,such as tmux or window split

 # Why